SeeClickFix/dev.seeclickfix.com/content/v2/issues/reporting.md

 * **image** - An image of the problem.
 Limited to 20Mb.
 * **video** - A video of the problem.
 Limited to 20Mb.
 * **youtube_url** - A link to a youtube video showing the problem.
+* **device_id** - A unique identifier for the device creating the comment.
+This can help us debug problems.

 ### Example request